flokoe/bash-hackers-wiki/docs/syntax/shellvars.md

 identifier.

-If set to any other value, the supplied string must be a prefix of a stopped job\'s name; this provides functionality analogous to the `%string` job identifier.
+If set to any other value, the supplied string must be a prefix of a stopped job's name; this provides functionality analogous to the `%string` job identifier.

 ### histchars